-The National Statistics Socio-economic Classification (NS-SeC) is an occupationally based classification but has rules to provide coverage of the whole adult population.
+The National National Statistics Socio-economic

+Classification (NS-SeC) is a

+occupationally based classification but

+has rules to provide coverage of

+whole adult po pulation

 The NS-SeC provides an indication of socio-economic position based on occupation.
 It is an Office for National Statistics standard classification.
 To assign a person aged 16 to 74 to an NS-SeC category their occupation title is combined with information about their employment status, whether they are employed or self-employed and whether or not they supervise other employees.
 Full-time students are recorded in the' full-time students' category regardless of whether they are economically active or not.